Skip to main content

 Maintenance requirements under the current City of Phoenix Stormwater Policies and Standards Manual and applicable Phoenix City Code in Chapter 32 remain in effect.

 Starting March 1, 2024, developers or property owners (or designee) will be required to complete a site-specific maintenance plan for post-construction stormwater controls and include in the Grading & Drainage or Paving Plan Submittal.
 The plan shall include the site conditions, maintenance frequency and practices, and inspection criteria for each stormwater post-construction control.
-The City developed a manual template to streamline development and approval of this plan, TRT 000132.
-For the current version, please visit: Operations and Maintenance Plan Template - PDF.
+The City developed a manual template to streamline development and approval of this plan, TRT 000132, Operations and Maintenance Plan Template.
+Find the current version linked below in the resources.

 Program Updates